-This Community Emission Reduction Program (CERP) provides a description of the community of Stockton AB 617 Community, including geographical boundaries and describes air quality challenges impacting community residents.
+This Community Emissions Reduction Program (CERP) provides a description of the community of Stockton AB 617 Community, including geographical boundaries and describes air quality challenges impacting community residents.
 A technical analysis describes the sources of pollution impacting the community, as well as the location of sensitive receptors within the community.
 Sources of pollution that are of particular concern to community members are highlighted, and strategies for reducing air pollution impacts and health risk reduction from these sources were evaluated as part of the public engagement process between the Community Steering Committee (CSC), the District, and the California Air Resources Board.
 Working closely together as a unified partnership, the CSC developed numerous strategies that were ultimately selected for implementation in the community, including incentive funding measures, public engagement strategies, enforcement strategies, and regulatory strategies.
 Many of the strategies will require close collaboration with state and local organizations and community based organizations to fully implement them.
 Also included in this CERP is an implementation schedule and necessary metrics for tracking emission reductions within the community.
 The metrics for tracking progress will be included in regular updates to the CSC during ongoing meetings, annual reporting, and at the five-year milestone.
+The Stockton CSC unanimously supported adoption of this CERP during the March 3, 2021 official CSC meeting.

-This draft CERP anticipates investing over \$36 million in emission reduction incentives, and a variety of other clean air projects in the Stockton AB 617 Community area.
+This CERP anticipates investing over \$32 million in emission reduction incentives, and a variety of other clean air projects in the Stockton AB 617 Community area.
 Additional measures have been developed to reduce exposure to air pollution for sensitive receptors, including schools and residences.
-These efforts are projected to achieve up to approximately 71 tons of PM2.5 reductions and 860 tons of NOx reductions as well as significant reductions in air toxics emissions in the community, particularly with respect to diesel particulate matter from mobile sources, the main contributor to community air toxics health risk.
+These efforts are projected to achieve approximately 66 tons of PM2.5 reductions, 698 tons of NOx reductions, and 53 tons of VOC reductions in Stockton, as well as significant reductions in air toxics emissions in the community, particularly with respect to diesel particulate matter from mobile sources, the main contributor to community air toxics health risk.
 Additional regulatory and outreach strategies will provide for further reductions in emissions and exposure, while increasing awareness of the community's air quality challenges and the resources available to help the public and businesses reduce emissions and avoid exposure to air pollution.

 Air pollution emission reduction and exposure reduction measures implemented under AB 617 programs will further advance ongoing state and District efforts to reduce regional and community exposure to air pollutants.
 In the preparation of this CERP, the District has worked closely with the CSC, CARB, and the public.
-The CSC included, residents, community-based organizations, community members, environmental organizations, regulated industry representatives, other local agencies, and other key stakeholders and worked to develop strategies and an implementation plan to reduce harmful air pollutants in the community of Stockton AB 617 Community.
+The CSC included residents, community-based organizations, community members, environmental organizations, regulated industry representatives, local agencies, and other key stakeholders and worked to develop strategies and an implementation plan to reduce harmful air pollutants in the community of Stockton AB 617 Community.
 The plan developed through this collaborative process employs proven and innovative strategies, and significant resources, to improve community health by reducing exposure to air pollutants in Stockton AB 617 Community.